Rebalance

 Market prices

-Trade amount and number of units
+Trade orders: based on amount or number of units

 The system adjusts the trade amount or the number of units in the trade order if they don't match (for example, you need to buy for 300€, the unit price is 80€, and the security is traded in whole units).
-For details, see "Create trade orders based on trade amount" and "Create trade orders based on trade amount" in Rebalancing.
+You can choose to create trade orders based on trade amount or number of units in the settings (see Rebalancing preferencesin FA Back).

 Selling an entire position